Great Toe (1st MTP) Medial Capsulorraphy

 Indication

-When correcting a bunion (hallux valgus), it is usually necessary to tighten the joint capsule on the inside (medial aspect) of the great toe.
+When correcting a bunion (hallux valgus), it is usually necessary to tighten the thick soft-tissue (joint capsule) on the inside (medial aspect) of the great toe.
 The capsule is the soft tissue that provides resistance against bending your toe to either side.
 With a bunion, the capsule on the inside stretches out over time and the big toe drifts towards the little toes.

-The reshaping or changing of the capsule tissue is called capsulorraphy.
-It is performed at the joint at the base of the big toe where bunions occur, which is known as the first metatarsophalagneal joint (1st MTP joint).
-The great toe medial capsulorraphy (tightening of the capsule) is usually performed as part of a bunion correction in which the end of the great toe metatarsal bone is first cut, (reshaped) as in an osteotomy (“bone cut”) procedure.
-Then the great toe medial joint capsulorraphy is completed to maintain the position.
+The part of bunion surgery that reshapes or changes the capsule tissue is called a capsulorraphy.
+It is performed at the joint at the base of the big toe where bunions occur.
+This joint is known as the first metatarsophalagneal joint (1st MTP joint).
+The great toe medial capsulorraphy (tightening of the capsule) is usually performed as part of a bunion correction surgery in which the end of the great toe metatarsal bone is first cut, (reshaped) as in an osteotomy (“bone cut”) procedure.
+Then the great toe medial joint capsulorraphy is completed to help maintain the new improved position of the great.

 Procedure

 The procedure is typically performed by cutting the skin on the inside of the great toe.
-In some cases, surgeons can perform an incision on the top of the toe and expose both sides of the joint allowing a release of the tight lateral (outer) side and tighten the loose (inside) capsule tissue.
+In some cases, surgeons can perform an incision on the top of the toe and expose both sides of the joint allowing a release of the tight lateral (outer) side and a tightening of the loose (inside) capsule tissue.
 The tissue is exposed and then the capsule is split.
 Once the joint is exposed, it is inspected and any problems are addressed.
 It is not uncommon to release the joint capsule on the outside (lateral) aspect of the joint, as this is often tight.
-With the bunion in a corrected position (big toe is straightened), the medial joint capsule is repaired in such a way that it is tightened to help maintain the toe position.
-If the capsule has been stretched out, then some of the excess capsule tissue may be removed.
+With the bunion in a corrected position (big toe is straightened), the medial joint capsule is repaired in such a way that it is tightened to help maintain the new position of the great toe.
+If the capsule has been stretched out, then some of the excess capsule tissue may need to be removed.
 The skin is then closed.

 Potential complications